david-c-brown/deep-chess/README.md

 To run the Chess AI, follow these steps:

-    Install the required dependencies: pip install -r requirements.txt Run the main script: ~python deep.py~ Open jupyter notebook, or google colab and hit alt-enter a bunch.
+    Install the required dependencies: pip install -r requirements.txt Run the main script: Open jupyter notebook, or google colab and hit alt-enter a bunch.

 You can adjust the AI's strength by modifying the number of MCTS simulations or the neural network's architecture.